New Arrests in Deadly 1993 Los Angeles Apartment Arson

 Investigators soon decided the fire had been set by gang members, but a case brought against two men in the 1990s was eventually dropped for lack of evidence.

-In 2013, the Los Angeles Police Department's Robbery-Homicide Division assumed investigative responsibility and began a fresh examination of the case, including recontacting witnesses who were now willing to testify.
+In 2013, the Los Angeles Police Department's Robbery-Homicide Division assumed investigative responsibility and began a fresh examination of the case, including contacting witnesses who were now willing to testify.

 "In most cases time can hinder a prosecution," said Los Angeles County District Attorney Jackie Lacey.
 "But in this case time was actually on our side."